Susan Illston: DiLoreto v. Downey

-Sitting by designation of the Ninth Circuit Court of Appeals, in 1999 Judge Illston wrote the panel decision in DiLoreto v.
+Sitting by designation of the Ninth Circuit Court of Appeals, in 1999 Illston wrote the panel decision in DiLoreto v.
 Downey Unified School District Board of Education, 196 F.3d 958 (9th Cir.
 1999), cert. denied, 529 U.S. 1067 (2000), which held that an athletic fence which a public high school made available for commercial advertising is a nonpublic forum from which religious messages could be excluded without violating the First Amendment.

 321 Studios v.
 Metro Goldwyn Mayer Studios, Inc.

 In February 2004, Illston ruled in 321 Studios v.
 Metro Goldwyn Mayer Studios, Inc. that the company's software, which was intended, according to the company, to allow consumers to make backup copies of DVDs by "circumventing" so-called "copy protection" methods, was illegal under Federal law.
 She issued an injunction at the behest of several Hollywood studios and ordered 321 Studios to stop selling their product.
 However, despite finding that the software violated Federal law, she ruled that copies made by consumers (of their own legally purchased DVDs) were, in fact, legal.
 She wrote in her opinion, "It is the technology itself at issue, not the uses to which the copyrighted material may be put...Legal downstream use of the copyrighted material by customers is not a defense to the software manufacturer's violation of the provisions [of copyright law]."